 Why are contracts important for business?

-From a business perspective, a contract serves as a document of proof of acceptance; it gives clarity to the terms agreed upon, provides for confidentiality, and acts as a record of the business dealings.
-Any enterprise that aims at successful operations has to have a strong base for contracts.
+From a business perspective, a contract serves as proof of acceptance; it clarifies the agreed-upon terms, provides for confidentiality, and serves as a record of business dealings.
+Any enterprise that aims to operate successfully must have a strong foundation for contracts.

-In the course of recent times, businesses have evolved using technology.
-Many tools contributed to fast-tracking business processes like sales automation, accounts management, etc. The efficiency of business operations sky-rocketed because of automation.
+In recent times, businesses have evolved through technology.
+Many tools contributed to fast-tracking business processes, such as sales automation and accounts management.
+The efficiency of business operations skyrocketed because of automation.

-But the contracting processes have somehow not kept up with the pace.
+But the contracting processes have somehow not kept pace.
 The entire contracting process is still slow, unstructured, and inscrutable – causing friction in businesses that need to be agile.

 What are the challenges to digitizing contracts?